 After a couple weeks of spirited digging, the upshot was a jolt.
 Pumori wasn't looking so seductive anymore; not at all.
 We were flying in the face of conventional climbing community wisdom in those days.
 Nuts to the noise of the shopworn Everest region.

-Even then Mount Everest was getting loved to death by greedy guide services who readily plastered that once sacred massif with (literally) miles of gaudy fixed ropes, flapping nylon tents in scores of gaudy colors, and gear caches -- including so many piles of spent oxygen cylinders that they'll remain forever -- a heart-sickening testament to crass environmental exploitation.
+Even then Mount Everest was getting loved to death by greedy guide services who readily plastered that once sacred massif with (literally) miles of fixed ropes, flapping nylon tents in scores of gaudy colors, and gear caches -- including so many piles of spent oxygen cylinders that they'll remain forever -- a heart-sickening testament to crass environmental exploitation.
 We decided the place to be was not the garbage-flecked and trekker-ridden Khumbu Icefall sector of Nepal.
 Instead, it was the Cordillera Real', the Royal Range of Bolivia's seldom-visited central Andes sector.
 This is one of the least accessible regions of the vast Andes chain and therefore it held promise for high adventures and low tourism.
-But what a daft paradigm shift: from glorious Pumori to... to Bolivia!
+But what a daft paradigm shift: from glorious Pumori, sister peak of Everest, to... to Bolivia!
 Really?